shshemi/tabiew/README.md

 - 📝 Scripting support
 - 🗂️ Multi-table functionality
 - 📈 Plotting
-- 🎨 Access to 400+ beautiful themes
+- 🎨 More than 400 beautiful themes

 ## Wiki